Shaped by storm and

 - All documents must have a current, valid date.

-Those who apply for the MSFV Permit in person at the Island Beach gatehouse do not need to complete the application form or provide photocopies, but will be asked to present original vehicle registration, driver license and lease documents.
+You must apply for the MSFV Permit in person at the Island Beach gatehouse.
+You will be asked to present original vehicle registration, driver license and lease documents.

 MANDATORY EQUIPMENT FOR A MOBILE SPORTFISHING VEHICLE (MSFV)